EreboPSilva/ensembl-documentation/methods/finalisation.md

-## Filtering Gene Models and Finalization of Gene Set
+## Filtering Gene Models and Finalisation of Gene Set

 ### Prioritising models at each locus